 Streona was not the last name of Eadric of Mercia; rather, it was a nickname which roughly translates to “the Acquisitor”.
 He became Earl of Mercia in 1007, apparently as a result of murder, or rather, doing King Aethelred’s dirty work while acquiring the lands of tax defaulters.
 He married the king’s daughter Eadgyth in 1009, which made him brother-in-law to Edmund Ironside.

 In 1015, Eadric procured the murder of Siferth and Morcar, two leading thegns in the Danelaw.
-We can assume that he did this for Aethelred, since the King confiscated their estates and ordered the arrest of Siferth’s widow.
+We can assume that he did this for Aethelred, since the King benefited from confiscating their estates; he also ordered the arrest of Siferth’s widow.
 Following this episode, Edmund (not yet Ironside), in defiance of his father, carried off the widow and made her his wife.
 So Edmund became lord of the so-called Five Boroughs in the East Midlands, while Canute was hostile to the Danelaw at the time.
-Edmund and Eadric began raising troops to fight Canute, but since Edmund had just married the widow of the thegn Eadric had murdered, Streona was soon plotting to betray him.
+At first, Eadric helped Edmund raise troops to fight Canute, but since Edmund had just married the widow of the thegn Eadric had murdered, Streona was soon plotting to betray him.
 Within four months after Canute’s arrival in England, Eadric had sworn homage to the Danish chief along with forty Mercian ships.

 In 1016, Aethelred the Unready died and Edmund the Aetheling was immediately elected King by the citizens of London.
 Unfortunately for him, Canute was elected King by the Witan in Southampton, thus causing a dilemma that wreaked havoc for the next seven months.
 London bravely withstood three sieges by Canute, and King Edmund did his best to draw the Danes away from the city.
 Eadric was present at every major battle, first on one side then the other.